dajhub/dajhub.github.io/content/blog/sddm/index.md

 sudo systemctl enable sddm.service
 ```

-With the new theme applied:
+SDDM with the new theme applied:

 ![sddm corners orig](sddm-corners-orig.webp)

 # Making Changes to the Corners Theme

-SDDM looks much improved, but we can easily tweak the theme.
-The current theme is located in `/usr/share/sddm/themes/corners/`
+With the new theme installed we can easily tweak it.
+The theme is located in `/usr/share/sddm/themes/corners/`

 ![corners files](corners-files.webp)